RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 **What is an "item of acceptable evidence of skill"?** The following three things are considered items of acceptable evidence of skill on a Learning Target:

 1. *A "Pass" grade on a **Checkpoint problem** for that target*.
-Every time you complete a Checkpoint problem on a learning target successfully, you "level up" on that target.
+Every time you complete a Checkpoint problem on a learning target successfully, you "level up" (that is, move from No Rating to Proficiency, or Proficiency to Mastery) on that target.
 2. *Passing work on an **oral assessment** for that target*.
 You can request an oral assessment with me (Prof. Talbert) on Zoom, where I give you a problem similar to a Checkpoint problem and you work it out live while I observe.
 If you do "Pass" quality work on it, you'll level up on that target.
 3. *Passing work on an **instructional video** that you make for that target.* You can also request to make a brief instructional video about a learning target, where I give you a problem similar to a Checkpoint problem and you work it out at a whitebaord while being recorded, and post it for the class to use.
 If you do "Pass" quality work on it, you'll level up on that target.